 My recommendation is to tab Part 111 in Title 19 as past Exams tend to focus in this area.
 For the Harmonized Tariff Book, tab the General Rules of Interpretation along with the Chapters and General Notes.

-Bottom line is to keep it simple- don’t get lost in endless details.
+The bottom line is to keep it simple- don’t get lost in endless details.

 3) Set up a Huge Group Study with Co-Workers

-In most cases, Takers are already in Customs Brokerage or Logistics, and are working a full day.
+In most cases, Takers are already in Customs Brokerage or Logistics and are working a full day.
 I’ve witnessed study groups and many (not all) waste enormous amounts of time.
 Group participants end up talking about the day’s work and the latest office gossip.
 It’s easy to waste an hour (or more) of valuable time.